“What we have once enjoyed we can never lose. All that we love deeply becomes a part of us.”

 And then there’s the finale—a rarity in TV land.
 So many great shows stumble at the finish line, but Everybody Loves Raymond nailed it.
 The last episode wasn’t about shocking twists or grand gestures; it was simple, heartfelt, and exactly what you wanted for the Barone family.
 It felt like a natural, fitting goodbye, wrapping up years of laughter and love in a way that left you smiling, even through the tears.

-Everybody Loves Raymond didn’t just make us laugh—it reminded us that, for all the chaos, family is worth the trouble.
-And for that, it’ll always have a special place in my heart.
+Everybody Loves Raymond didn’t just make me laugh—it reminded me that, despite all the chaos, misunderstandings, and drama… family really is worth the trouble.

 Friday Night Lights